SignifAi/Spark-PubSub/README.md

 # Introduction

-This project provides a Google Cloud Pubsub connector for Apache Spark Java and Python binding.
+This project enables Apache Spark streaming applications to consume messages from Google Pubsub from Java and Python.
 It is released under the Apache License v2.

 # How to build